 Until she moved to Kelowna, Kelly only practiced yoga occasionally.
-That changed altogether when she took a great leap of faith, challenging herself to complete thirty consecutive days of Bikram yoga!
+That changed altogether when she took a leap of faith, challenging herself to complete thirty consecutive days of Bikram yoga!
 She recalls being stunned by the changes she experienced by the end of the month, realizing the power of regular yoga practice, as it applies to all the facets of life.

 Her dream has always been to bring as much goodness to Lake Country as possible, sharing her many offerings with the community, for all ages, young and old.
-At invati she will strive every day to make this a reality!
+At Invati she will strive every day to make this a reality!

 Having studied ballet from a young age, Elise understands the importance of a connected body.
 Each action must be deliberate and thoughtful, similar in nature to the practice of yoga.
-Born and raised in Lake Country, she was active in both Summer and Winter sports from a young age, and has continued to follow those passions today.
+Born and raised in Lake Country, she was active in both summer and winter sports from a young age and has continued to follow those passions today.